Age-Old Wisdom meets Modern Tools

-- Seeds offer more variety than the often limited choice of transplants in a plant store.
+- Seeds offer much more variety than the often limited choice of transplants in a nursery.
+Just take a look at these seed catalogs and let the dreams begin!

 - Starting plants from seed means you can ensure they are healthy and strong right from the start.